 Your car seems to be running just fine.
 No menacing dashboard lights are blinking at you.
 But since you’re a wise car owner, you occasionally drive your vehicle in for a maintenance checkup.
 You have the brakes checked, the cooling system examined, etc. You depend on your car, and you know that the consequences of neglect can be profound.
 An ounce of prevention really is worth a pound of cure.

 An ounce of prevention really is worth a pound of cure.

 This same wisdom also holds true for the customer service system at your financial institution.

 You have processes and procedures in place to deliver exceptional experiences to your customers and to make it easy for them to do business with you.
 If these processes and procedures aren’t operating as they were designed to, your customers and your institution pay a price.
-So, we think it’s a great idea for you to regularly gather your team, pop the hood, and assess whether all the parts of your customer service engine are running smoothly.
+That said, we think it’s a great idea for you to regularly gather your team, pop the hood and assess whether all the parts of your customer service engine are running smoothly.

-2. Do your employees enthusiastically greet strangers who are responding to your marketing?
-Do your employees routinely greet potential customers by smiling, standing, shaking hands, introducing themselves, and asking the customer’s name?
+- Do your employees enthusiastically greet strangers who are responding to your marketing?
+Do your employees routinely greet potential customers by smiling, standing, shaking hands, introducing themselves and asking the customer’s name?

-6. Do you consistently follow up with new customers at two days, two weeks, and two months?
+- Do you consistently follow up with new customers at the two-day, two-week, and two-month marks?

 We hope your assessment reveals that you and your team are operating at peak performance.
 If not, perhaps this ounce of prevention will help you continue to build long-term, highly engaged relationships with your new and existing checking customers.